rockettheme/docs/Docs/joomla/templates/g4audacity/INDEX.md

 ---
-title: Audacity
+title: Audacity (Gantry 4 Edition)
-description: Your Guide to Using the Audacity Template for Joomla
+description: Your Guide to Using the Audacity (Gantry 4 Edition) Template for Joomla
 breadcrumb: /joomla:Joomla/!templates:Templates/!g4audacity:Audacity

 ---